phptailors/libraries/docs/sphinx/packages/injector-library/injector-concepts.rst

 Basic Concepts
 ==============

-Main responsibility of injector is to provide appropriate objects or values to clients.
-In context of PHP, an object or function can be considered a client.
+An injector is responsible for providing appropriate objects or values to clients (mostly to objects or functions in PHP).
+More precisely, injection is just a process of assigning appropriate values to:
-Diving into details, we quickly conclude, that technically, the process of injecting is actually a process of assigning values/instances to:

     - function or method parameters,
     - class or object properties,
     - other variables (static).

-Here we'll introduce a bit of informal terminology that shall help understand our approach to dependency injection and the philosophy of :ref:`Injector Library <injector-library>`.
+A **container** or **provider** is an object that keeps rules that define the injection plan.
+These rules are sometimes referred to as **bindings** (binding recipes to targets).

-The term **bindings** will be used to denote a configuration entry, that specifies a way of providing an instance or a value to a client.
-In most cases the binding will have a form of a Closure_ responsible for creation or retrieval of a required value.
+The term **binding** will be used to denote a configuration entry, that specifies a way of providing an instance or a value to a client.
+In most cases the binding will have a form of a Closure_ responsible for creation of an object or retrieval of a requested value.

+There are several ways that clients typically use to specify their requirements.
+Probably, the most popular, is type hinting function and method parameters.
+So, for example, every time

 .. _Closure: https://www.php.net/manual/en/class.closure.php